sullyps/alcove/docs/developer-guide.md

 Before beginning work on Alcove, you should read the [design guide](design-guide.md).
 This guide explains much of the thinking behind why Alcove works the way it does.

+You should also check out [this file](./backup-process-guide.excalidraw) by opening it at https://excalidraw.com (or if you're using Visual Studio Code, open it with the Excalidraw extension).
+This contains a flowchart that further explains how the backup process works.

 In addition, you should read this [article](https://nvie.com/posts/a-successful-git-branching-model/) about GitFlow.
 Alcove uses GitFlow to maintain a simple version history.

-You should also check out [this file](./backup-process-guide.excalidraw) by opening it at https://excalidraw.com (or if you're using Visual Studio Code, open it with the Excalidraw extension).
-This contains a flowchart that further explains how the backup process works.

-You should also take note of two other docs:
+Also, take note of two other docs:

 - The exit codes [guide](exit-codes.md) explains what each exit code means.
 - The SMS [guide](sms-guide.md) explains how to set up SMS notifications (in addition to regular email notifications).